nsrau/azure-docs.it-it/markdown templates/virtual-machines-ps-template-compare-sm-arm-task.md

 <!--replace this with Properties and Tags sections.
 These are required sections.
 See "article-metadata.md" in under the "contributor-guide" folder in your repo.
 Attributes in each section can be placed on separate lines to make them easier to read and check-->

 # <a name="use-azure-powershell-to-task"></a>Usare Azure PowerShell per [attività]
-In questo articolo viene illustrato come [attività], utilizzando i comandi dal modulo di Azure e il modulo di gestione risorse di Azure.
-Questo documento intende consentono di acquisire i nuovi comandi, nonché eseguire la migrazione degli script esistenti a nuovi comandi.
+Questo articolo illustra come [attività], usando comandi dal modulo di Azure e dal modulo di Azure Resource Manager.
+L'articolo intende fornire informazioni utili per apprendere i nuovi comandi e per eseguire la migrazione degli script esistenti ai nuovi comandi.

-## <a name="prerequisite-install-a-recent-version-of-azure-powershell"></a>Prerequisito: Installare una versione recente di Azure PowerShell
+## <a name="prerequisite-install-a-recent-version-of-azure-powershell"></a>Prerequisito: installare una versione recente di Azure PowerShell
-Se non è già fatto, installare almeno la versione [versione] di Azure PowerShell nel computer locale.
-Se si utilizza una versione precedente, avranno i cmdlet di Azure Resource Manager descritti in questo articolo.
+Se non è già stato fatto, installare almeno la versione [numero di versione] di Azure PowerShell nel computer locale.
+Se si usa una versione precedente, non saranno disponibili i cmdlet di Azure Resource Manager illustrati in questo articolo.
 Per informazioni dettagliate, vedere:

-* [Come installare e configurare Azure PowerShell](install-configure-powershell.md) per istruzioni su come configurare Azure PowerShell.
+* [Come installare e configurare Azure PowerShell](install-configure-powershell.md) per istruzioni sulla configurazione di Azure PowerShell.
-* [Utilizzo di Windows PowerShell con Gestione risorse di](powershell-azure-resource-manager.md) per nozioni di base sull'utilizzo di gestione risorse.
+* [Uso di Windows PowerShell con Resource Manager](powershell-azure-resource-manager.md) per informazioni di base sull'uso di Resource Manager.

 > [!NOTE]
-> La maggior parte delle attività richiedono di utilizzare un prompt dei comandi di Azure PowerShell a livello di amministratore.
+> La maggior parte delle attività richiede l'uso di un prompt dei comandi di Azure PowerShell a livello di amministratore.
 >
 >

-## <a name="command-comparison"></a>Confronto di comando
+## <a name="command-comparison"></a>Confronto tra i comandi
-Questo [tabella | sezione] Mostra la sintassi del comando.
+Questa [tabella | sezione] mostra la sintassi dei comandi.

 <!--[optional image - to use an image in this article, add a folder with the same name as the article file name without extension, inside the Media folder of the repo.
 Use only this folder to store the images.
 Don't attempt to use a common folder to share images you want to use in more than 1 file.]
 Then, use the following syntax to add a reference to the image in your article: